dotnet/winforms/Documentation/contributing.md

 Please [file an issue][issues] for any larger change you would like to propose.

-See [Developer Guide][developer-guide] to learn how to develop changes for this repository.
+See [Developer Guide](developer-guide.md) to learn how to develop changes for this repository.

 This project follows the general [.NET Core Contribution Guidelines][corefx-contribution-guidelines].
 Please read it before submitting PRs.